snowdj/geocompr/03-attribute-operations.md

 Raster subsetting is done with the base R operator `[`, which accepts a variety of inputs:

-- row-column indexing
+- Row-column indexing
-- cell IDs
+- Cell IDs
-- coordinates
+- Coordinates
-- another raster object
+- Another raster object

 Here, we only show the first two options since these can be considered non-spatial operations.
 If we need a spatial object to subset another or the output is a spatial object, we refer to this as spatial subsetting.